 The effects of domestic abuse on a victim and their children, and the impact on their health are enormous.
-It effects a victim’s physical, sexual, emotional and mental health.
+It affects a victim’s physical, sexual, emotional and mental health.
 It also impacts their relationships with others and their ability to make and sustain social contact and family and work commitments.
-See the domestic abuse - the effects on children document for more information.
+See the domestic abuse – the effects on children document for more information.

 Children exposed to domestic abuse may also develop emotional, behavioural, developmental and academic problems.
 All children will have their own unique experiences and cope with them in different ways.

 If you are experiencing domestic abuse, there is help and support available to you.
 This is not something you should have to endure alone.
 Please see the Bracknell Forest Council’s web pages about stopping domestic abuse.
 There is also a list of organisations that can help.

 Abuse in relationships can happen to anyone regardless of age, gender, sexuality, race, disability, faith, or family situation.